Hamberthm/esp32-bt2ps2/README.md

 * https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html

 You can easily port it back to ESP32-IDF if you want.
-Just make the changes from the 'setup()'and 'loop()' functions to the structure IDF uses as entry point and format it accordingly.
+Just make the changes from the `setup()` and `loop()` functions to the structure IDF uses as entry point and format it accordingly.
 All or at least most of the header files should just work fine.

 Once succesfully built and flashed, you're ready to rock! (your BLE keyboard on an ancient computer, that is).

 # Usage and debugging

-Once powered up and first of all, the code will create and init an 'esp32_ps2dev::PS2Keyboard' object, so it can start to talk to the computer as soon as possible.
+Once powered up and first of all, the code will create and init an `esp32_ps2dev::PS2Keyboard` object, so it can start to talk to the computer as soon as possible.
 This is critical because during boot the BIOS can send different commands to the module to test the presence of the keyboard.

 After PS/2 init, the module scans for nearby Bluetooth and BLE devices.
 If the last bonded keyboard is in range, it will try to connect to it using the keys stored on the NVS flash, so no pairing is needed for every connection.
 If it doens't detect a previously bonded device, it will try to connect to the nearest keyboard in pairing mode.
 If both processes fail, it will wait one second and scan again until it finds anything.